 The two datasets that you will need to analyze come from the Federal Student Aid office's Title IV Program Volume Reports.
 Specifically, you will examine the Loan Volume from the Direct Loan Program from the first quarter of academic years 2010-2011 and 2015-2016.

 Both datasets, in CSV format, along with a README file that includes definitions for each field can be downloaded from our Dropbox.
 NOTE: These files have been updated so if you have them from a previous admissions cycle please download them again!

 To open these files you are welcome to use Excel, the free alternative LibreOffice, or any other program that opens CSV files.
 Cloud-based tools may not work well for moderately large files like these.
 If you cannot open the file on your computer, you should try a local public library.
 If you have exhausted all options, please email firstname.lastname@example.org.

-The first two answers should be provided in numerical form and the final answer should be selected from the set of provided responses.
+For each question, we are looking for logical argument to support your answer.
 For all questions we ask that you keep your explanation concise (under 700 words) as our reviewers have a large number applications to process.

 Before beginning to work on any of the following questions first exclude all rows where: